 In fact, a survey by Hubspot found that 35% of sales people cite price objections as one of their top challenges when selling.
 The key to overcoming price objections lies in understanding that price is very rarely the real objection.

 Most buyers will attempt to negotiate the price, regardless of how good the proposition is and there are 2 underlying reasons for this: firstly, it’s their job.
 As a buyer, it is their responsibility to source the best solution at the lowest price.
 Secondly, they’ve got nothing to lose by asking (“if you don’t ask, you don’t get”).
-The customer knows that no sales person will ever walk away from a deal just because they’re asked for a discount.

 Whether the customer purchases your solution (discounted or not) will depend on how good they perceive your solution to be or, more precisely:

 the value they perceive your solution will deliver.

 Note that there are two words I’ve highlighted in this sentence: value and perceive.
 It is critical not to focus on value alone because just having a solution that delivers significant value to your customer is not necessarily going to be enough to secure the deal.
 The sales person must be confident that the customer sees (perceives) the full extent of the value of the solution.